terrapower/armi/doc/developer/standards_and_practices.rst

 .. important ::
     Most of the guidelines can be broken, but all deviations need to be justified.
-It is up to the code reviewers to determine whether the justification was adequate..
+It is up to the code reviewers to determine whether the justification was adequate.

     Developers and reviewers should consult the standards/guidelines while writing and reviewing code to ensure consistency.
 Code reviewers should make sure to be familiar with the standards, so that their comments are